codefrydev/ThreeDAssets/README.md

 **Made with ❤️ using Blazor WebAssembly and Tailwind CSS**

-For more information, visit the [project homepage](https://yourusername.github.io/ThreeDAssets) or check out the [live demo](https://yourusername.github.io/ThreeDAssets/demo).
+For more information, visit the [live project](https://codefrydev.in/ThreeDAssets/) or check out the [GitHub repository](https://github.com/codefrydev/ThreeDAssets).